Energies-citoyennes-en-Pays-de-Vilaine/Predimentionnement/Readme.md

 for the moment
-all electric power will be expressed in Watt/200 users all energy will be expressed in Watt.h/200 users
+all electric power will be expressed in Watt/200 users all energy will be expressed in Watt.h/200 users timestamps in files will be parsed to become dd/mm/yyyy:hh

 # project website:
 https://www.projet-elfe.fr/